-As we focus on moving forward, it’s more important than ever to prioritize our long-term health and well-being.
+As we all learn to adjust to our new normal, it’s more important than ever to refocus on our long-term health and well-being.
 Even though we’ve all been laser-focused on preventing the spread of illness, other health concerns still need our care and attention.

-If you postponed an imaging appointment, now is the time to schedule it again.
-With extra safety measures in place at all facilities, it’s the perfect time to schedule an appointment to get your imaging procedure.
+If you postponed your imaging appointment due to stay-at-home orders, now is the time to schedule it again.
+Now that we’re reopening our facilities with extra safety measures in place, it’s the perfect time to schedule an appointment to get your imaging procedure.

-Having a computed tomography (CT) scan or magnetic resonance imaging (MRI) scan is a simple procedure.
+Having a computed-tomography (CT) scan or magnetic resonance imaging (MRI) scan is a simple procedure.
 But as a medically diagnostic tool, it involves many complex processes from start to finish.
-To help you get the most of your appointment, here are five things we want you to know before your appointment.
+To help you get the most of your appointment, here are five things to think about before your appointment.

-1. It’s Safe to Go to Your Appointment
+1. We Want to Assure You It’s Safe to Go to Your Appointment

-We’re taking extra precautions to protect you and keep you safe in all of our facilities, including:
+We’re taking extra measures to protect you and keep you safe in all of our facilities, including:

 2. We Take Radiation Concerns Seriously